DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 ### What we did and why

-In our first iteration, we wanted HEI users to answer two questions:
+In our first iteration, we wanted HEI users to answer two questions.

 - Do you want to open courses at the training provider?
 - Who do you want to manage teacher training applications at the provider?

-This would allow us to invite the right people and leave the HEI in control of when courses they accredit become available.
+This would allow us to invite the right people at each SD, while leaving the HEI in control of when their courses become available.

 {{ appFigure({
   image: {